JOURNEY TO THE MIDNIGHT SUN

 “Yes, dear.”

-Chuckles broke out around the fire.
+Chuckles went around the fire.

 Thank you for reading!